Peteresis/UFOs/README.md

 ```

 ### The `updateFilters` function
-This function 'listens' to changes done to the HTML page and records using this line of code:
+This function 'listens' to changes done to the HTML page and records each change using this line of code:
 ```
 // 2.
 Attach an event to listen for changes to each filter d3.selectAll("input").on("change", updateFilters);